wbrenna/GTFSOffline/README.md

 Because of the standardization of the GTFS feed format, many transit initiatives across the country are releasing open routes in GTFS format.
-This app allows you to download a GTFS zip, process it
+This app allows you to download a GTFS zip, process it, put it on your phone, and get access to the stops nearest you, even with multiple bus systems.

 Features